 Starting your tuning job

-To start a job, run:
+To start a structured fine-tuning job (sftj), run:

 firectl will return the fine-tuning job ID.